termon/placement-handbook/src/pages/recruit/student.md

 ![img](/recruit/student/5-visit-3.png)

-When you log in again you can no longer upload the First Visit Submission and instead can click the Visit view botton to review the feedback provided.
+When you log in again you can no longer upload the First Visit Submission and instead can click the visit *View* button to review the feedback provided.

 ![img](/recruit/student/5-visit-4.png)